justinbreese/dse-multi-cloud-demo/README.md

 export dsrepo_key="blah"
 ```

+## Make sure that Python is installed on all of the VMs
+* If it isn't installed, then it won't work

 ## Create a text file that has your different VMs that you want in the cluster:
 * Format is: public-ip:private-ip:dc-name:node-number for example, I call it as multi-list.txt below:
 ```